QSMV Dominion Monarch: The end of hostilities

-Dominion Monarch next took German prisoners of war to Australia, reaching Darling Harbour in Sydney, NSW on 17 June 1945.
-By the end of hostilities she had carried more than 90,000 military personnel.
+Dominion Monarch next carried captured German prisoners of war to Australia, reaching Darling Harbour in Sydney, NSW on 17 June 1945.
+By the end of hostilities, she had carried more than 90,000 military personnel.
 They included 29,000 members of the US armed forces to the UK, and 1,900 wounded servicemen from Cape Town to Britain.
 She carried more than 70,000 tons of cargo between Australasia and the UK, including 51,500 tons of butter, cheese and meat from Australia and New Zealand to Britain.
-In six years of war she covered 350,000 miles.
+In six years of war, she covered 350,000 miles.

-The ship was next engaged on taking New Zealand troops home.
+The ship was next engaged repatriating New Zealand troops home.
 In late 1945, she brought the Māori Battalion home, arriving at Pipitea Wharf, Wellington on 23 January 1946.
 Dominion Monarch was not released from UK Government service until 21 July 1947, when she was paid off at King George V Dock, London.

 Post-war civilian service

 Dominion Monarch returned to the Tyne where Swan Hunter refitted her as a civilian liner again.
 This took 15 months, during which she was converted to carry 508 passengers, all First Class.
 The refit cost £1,500,000 – as much as she had cost to build.
 She resumed civilian service on 16 December 1948, leaving Britain with passengers and 10,000 tons of cargo for Australia and New Zealand.
 The crew was a motley collection, there were fights among them and the ship was nicknamed the "Dominion Maniac" or "The Bucket of Blood".

 Of the 508 passenger berths, 100 were set aside for passengers between Britain and Cape Town.
 These were priced at £150 8s 0d, only slightly more than the fare on the competing Union-Castle Line service.

-The New Zealand Cricket Team sailed from Wellington on Dominion Monarch on 26 February 1949 for their summer tour of England.
+The New Zealand cricket team sailed from Wellington on Dominion Monarch on 26 February 1949 for their summer tour of England.
 They arrived at Southampton on 2 April.
-Following a tour of South Africa, the All Blacks rugby union team departed from Durban on 23 September 1949 for their return home.
+Following a tour of South Africa, the All Blacks rugby union team left Durban on 23 September 1949 for their return home.
 In 1950 the ship was fitted with a new set of propellers, which gave her quieter running.
 She spent 5–23 May 1953 at Wallsend slipway for an extensive overhaul.
-The South African cricket team arrived at Perth, Australia in Dominion Monarch on 14 October 1953 for a tour series.
+The South African cricket team arrived at Perth, Australia on Dominion Monarch on 14 October 1953 for a tour series.